vidaurre/glhmm/README.md

 - matplotlib
 - numba

+You also need Matplotlib >= 1.1.1 to run the examples in the tutorial.

 ## Installation

-Requires a C compiler and Python headers.

 To install from the repo, use the following command: